 However, if you incorporate in a weaker state (without Nevada’s exceptional protections) and your veil is pierced… That’s right.
 You’re right back where you did not want to be.
 You can be held personally liable.
 You might lose the lawsuit – and you may lose your personal assets.

-Even if you have formed a Nevada corporation or LLC, we still strongly recommend you follow all the tips and steps to protect the entity veil.
+Even if you have formed a Nevada corporation or LLC, we still strongly recommend following all the tips and steps to protect the entity veil.
 You do not want to give anyone any ammunition that it may be easier to pierce the entity veil and go after your personal assets.